JBG-hub/Chase-Bank-Project/README.md

 Utilizing Chase deposit data covering U.S. branches from 2010-2016, this project provides insights and recommendations for Chase's banking business.

 Insights and recommendations are for the following key areas:
-- Deposit Growth Analysis: An evaluation of deposit activity trends over the data's timeframe.
+- Deposit Growth: An analysis of deposit activity trends over the data's timeframe.
 - Regional Opportunities: An assessment of Chase's current operations and areas for potential growth.
-- Urban Density Trends: An analysis of Urban Density on branch metrics.
+- Urban Density: An evaluation of major cities and the weight of their impact on state performance.

 The Tableau dashboard can be found here.